 When managed appropriately and for short periods, Vicodin can serve as an effective painkiller.
 But, that was a time long ago that you no longer understand.
 Unfortunately, your abuse of Vicodin has spiraled out of control.
 If you or a loved one recognize this dark side to Vicodin and seek the need for specialized care, help is available.
 You will find this assistance at California Highlands Vistas.
 Beginning with detox and on through our post-treatment alumni program, our highly trained medical professionals and substance abuse counselors are ready to help eliminate your dependency on Vicodin and any other opioids that have defined your addiction.

 U.S. National Library of Medicine.
-Retrieved from from https://medlineplus.gov/opioidabuseandaddiction.html
+Retrieved from from from https://medlineplus.gov/opioidabuseandaddiction.html

 U.S. National Library of Medicine, National Center for Biotechnology, Information.
-Retrieved from from https://www.ncbi.nlm.nih.gov/books/NBK310654/
+Retrieved from from from https://www.ncbi.nlm.nih.gov/books/NBK310654/

 U.S. Food and Drug Administration.
-Retrieved from from https://www.fda.gov/news-events/press-announcements/fda-approves-first-non-opioid-treatment-management-opioid-withdrawal-symptoms-adults
+Retrieved from from from https://www.fda.gov/news-events/press-announcements/fda-approves-first-non-opioid-treatment-management-opioid-withdrawal-symptoms-adults

 National Institute on Drug Abuse.
-Retrieved from from https://www.drugabuse.gov/publications/effective-treatments-opioid-addiction/effective-treatments-opioid-addiction
+Retrieved from from from https://www.drugabuse.gov/publications/effective-treatments-opioid-addiction/effective-treatments-opioid-addiction